contao/docs/docs/manual/layout/templates/twig/_index.en.md

 {{< /tabs >}}

+### .twig files

+We identify Twig files by giving them the `.twig` file extension.
+And because Twig is suitable for all kinds of file types, we also include the file type as well.
+So a template containing a HTML list could be named `my_list.html.twig` while some JSON data might be in a `data.json.twig` template.

+Put your Twig templates inside the `template` directory like you would with your PHP templates.
+There is one specialty, though:
+Twig template names can now include sub directories, so it matters where you place them.

 ### Learning the syntax

 To output variables wrap their name in curly braces `{{ foo }}`, to use keywords